MarcoLeti/DataScience-SwiftKeyCapstoneProject/Pitch/NPL_Modelling_Markov_Chain_NGrams.md

 $$P(w_i|w_1 w_2 ... w_{i-1})\approx P(w_i|w_{i-1}... _{i-n})$$

-NPL Modelling - The Algorithm
+NLP Modelling - The Algorithm
 ========================================================

 In this case we have been consider a maximum of 5-grams.
 The algorithm created works in the following way: